quadrismegistus/literarytextmining/02_corpora/2A_intro_to_corpora.md

 Who is represented in the corpus?
 Who is erased?
 At the same time, a well-designed corpus can help to reveal who has been excluded.<sup>1</sup>

 <small>1.
-For a deeper exploration of these questions, see Lauren Klein, Klein, Lauren, “[The Image of Absence: Archival Silence, Data Visualization, and James Hemings,” American Literature, 85 (2014), 661–88](http://dx.doi.org/10.1215/00029831-2367310)”</small>
+For a deeper exploration of these questions, see Lauren Klein, [“The Image of Absence: Archival Silence, Data Visualization, and James Hemings,” American Literature, 85 (2014), 661–88](http://dx.doi.org/10.1215/00029831-2367310)”</small>

 ### Philosophy of corpora